actions-on-google/dialogflow-quotes-nodejs/README.md

-# Actions on Google: Updates API sample using Node.js and Cloud Functions for Firebase
+# Actions on Google: Developer Relations Quotes sample using Node.js and Cloud Functions for Firebase

 This sample shows an app for the Google Assistant using Actions on Google that provides the user with a random quote from a Developer Relations Googler by fetching data via an HTTP request to an external URL.